shenzhou05/SRP-Chinese-Translation/Physically-Based-shader.md

 The Physically Based shader lets you render real-world surfaces like stone, wood, glass, plastic, and metals in photo-realistic quality.
 Your light levels and reflections look right and react properly across various lighting conditions, for example bright sunlight, or a dark cave.

-### The technology in this shader ###
-This shader follows standard rules for Physically Based Rendering (PBR).
-To read more about Physically Based Rendering, see [this walkthrough by Joe Wilson on Mamoset](https://marmoset.co/posts/physically-based-rendering-and-you-can-too/).

-For specular reflections, the shader uses a [Bidirectional Reflectance Distribution Function (BRDF)](https://en.wikipedia.org/wiki/Bidirectional_reflectance_distribution_function) that uses [GGX](https://blogs.unity3d.com/2016/01/25/ggx-in-unity-5-3/) to control the shape of the specular highlight.
-For diffuse reflections, it uses a [lambertian reflectance](https://en.wikipedia.org/wiki/Lambertian_reflectance) model.

-**Note:** With this shader, you can use [channel packing](http://wiki.polycount.com/wiki/ChannelPacking) in the Red, Green and Alpha channels.
-You cannot pack in the Blue channel.

 ## Using the Physically Based shader in the Editor ##
 You can either create a new material with the shader or select the shader from the Material inspector.